dmlc/dgl/docs/source/guide/training-link.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The neural network model to compute the score between :math:`u` and
-:math:`v` is identical to the edge regression model described above.
+:math:`v` is identical to the edge regression model described
+:ref:`above <guide-training-edge-classification>`.

 Here is an example of using dot product to compute the scores on edges.